 In keeping with its Mission, Vision and Values, SJI recognises Co-Curricular Activities (CCA) as an integral part of the school curriculum.
 The CCAs complements the academic programme.

-Every Josephian is expected to develop and use his talents for his personal development as well as the service of his school and the wider community.
+Every Josephian is expected to develop and use his talents for his personal development, as well as for the service of his school and the wider community.
 Therefore, the allocation of CCA is based on the following factors:

 - student’s talent,